slightlyoff/web-fundamentals-curriculum/HOW_TO_HIRE.md

  - "CSS Grid"
  - "CSS Variables"
  - "Container queries"
- - "dark-mode themeing"
+ - "dark-mode theming"
  - "Web Animations API" (WAAPI)
  - "View Transitions" (2024 onward)
  - "Web Components", "Shadow DOM", or "Declarative Shadow DOM"

 ### What to Advertise

-Many folks with deep platform skills will feel they need to modify their resumes to highlight Angular or React-based experience and de-emphaise these attributes.
-If possible, be clear in your job postings that you are looking for developers with standards-based development in mind.
-Also be clear that interviews will be conducted without assuming frameworks, transpilers, or pre-processors (either for CSS or JS).
+Many folks with great platform skills will feel they need to modify their resumes to highlight Angular or React-based experience and de-emphasise these attributes.
+Be clear in job postings that you are looking for developers with standards-based development in mind.
+Also, be clear that interviews will be conducted without assuming frameworks, transpilers, or pre-processors (either for CSS or JS).

 Even if your team has not yet adopted them, ensure that your job postings include skills like: